 Despite an increasing number of goods and services being available on the Internet, cross-border online sales are growing slowly in the EU.
-Further, while 50% of the EU population purchased goods and/or services online in 2014, only 15% of the population bought goods and/or services from a retailer in another EU Member State.5 Even allowing for considerations relating to languages, consumer preferences and differences in national legislation, the EC is concerned that the slow growth of cross-border e-commerce may be the result of additional barriers restricting or distorting competition.
+Further, while 50 percent of the EU population purchased goods and/or services online in 2014, only 15 percent of the population bought goods and/or services from a retailer in another EU member state.[5]
+Even allowing for considerations relating to languages, consumer preferences and differences in national legislation, the EC is concerned that the slow growth of cross-border e-commerce may be the result of additional barriers restricting or distorting competition.

-While the broader DSM Strategy will focus on identifying and addressing regulatory barriers that hinder cross-border e-commerce (e.g., geo-blocking, data protection and privacy rules), the sector inquiry will focus on the conduct of individual companies that may create barriers to cross-border e-commerce, particularly through contractual restrictions.
-As Commissioner Vestager put it "the inquiry initiative is closely linked to the overall digital strategy of the European Commission". §
+While the broader DSM strategy will focus on identifying and addressing regulatory barriers that hinder cross-border e-commerce (e.g., geoblocking, data protection and privacy rules), the sector inquiry will focus on the conduct of individual companies that may create barriers to cross-border e-commerce, particularly through contractual restrictions.
+As Commissioner Vestager put it, "the inquiry initiative is closely linked to the overall digital strategy of the European Commission."
+[6]

-It is also worth looking at the inquiry through the prism of DG COMP's ongoing investigations of restrictions on cross-border supply, including the contractual clauses between certain film studios and European broadcasters that allegedly restrict the ability of subscribers to access satellite and online payTV when they are outside the licensed territory, the online distribution of electronic goods and the alleged geo-blocking of certain online PC video games.
-As these investigations make clear, the sector inquiry will necessarily also link back to the DSM Strategies review of the role of geo-blocking and other uses of IP rights (including trademarks) to segment the single market.
+It is also worth looking at the inquiry through the prism of the directorate general's ongoing investigations of restrictions on cross-border supply, including the contractual clauses between certain film studios and European broadcasters that allegedly restrict the ability of subscribers to access satellite and online payTV when they are outside the licensed territory, the online distribution of electronic goods and the alleged geoblocking of certain online PC video games.
+As these investigations make clear, the sector inquiry will necessarily also link back to the DSM strategies review of the role of geoblocking and other uses of IP rights (including trademarks) to segment the single market.